YugabyteDB-Samples/yugabyte-simple-ruby-app/README.md

 * `host` - the hostname of your instance.
 * `user` - the username for your database.
 * `password` - the password for your database.
 * `sslmode`  - an SSL mode.
-Make sure it's set to `verify-full` for YugabyteDB Managed.
+Make sure it's set to `verify-full` for YugabyteDB Aeon.
 * `sslrootcert` - a full path to your CA root cert (for example, `/Users/dmagda/certificates/root.crt`).

-Note, you can easily find all the settings on the YugabyteDB Managed dashboard:
+Note, you can easily find all the settings on the YugabyteDB Aeon dashboard:

 ![image](resources/cloud-app-settings.png)